SuffolkLITLab/doc-assembly-line/labeling-pdf-fields.md

 <!-- Section tweaked 04/05 -->
 1. Explanations of the use of pre-determined names you should use when labeling fields in a PDF to make automation possible.
 1. A refence guide for those pre-determined names.
+3. Rules (and some guidelines) for making [custom labels](#custom-field-labels), since most of your labels will be custom labels.

-**<ins>You should use the labels in here exactly as they appear and only for the specific purposes described below.</ins>**
+**<ins>You should use the pre-defined labels in here exactly as they appear and only for the specific purposes described below.</ins>**

 Don't work on memorizing this material, though.
-You can learn what's in here and come back to look up specifics later when it you need them.
+You can take in what's in here and come back to look up specifics later when it you need them.

-There are also guidelines for making [custom labels](#custom-field-labels) when you need to.

 # Why?